UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/00_step.md

 > ## You Will Learn
 > - Definition of Software Engineering with its Scope
+> - Software vs. hardware
+> - Software characteristics & applications
-> - Scope of Software Engineering
+> - Software crisis & myths

 ## Definition of Software Engineering